bravebeaver2019/presence-system/README.md

 assuming the employee accessed the workplace without logging in 4.- Its out of the scope of this test but I would probably generate an alert in any of these two cases.

+* The presence calculation precision will be minutes, any login-logout sequence below this threshold will be considered zero